arbolitoloco/arbolitoloco.github.io/_pages/about.md

 # Hi!
 I'm Laura.

 I am a leaf beetle taxonomist who loves to code.
 I am currently working as Biodiversity Informatician at the Arizona State University, in Tempe, AZ, US.
-My responsabilities include developing and managing different Symbiota portals from many scientific disciplines, creating and developing tools to aid scientific research, cleaning/processing Biodiversity Data and facilitating access to Biodiversity Data throught public websites and APIs.
+My responsibilities include developing and managing different Symbiota portals from many scientific disciplines, creating and developing tools to aid scientific research, cleaning/processing Biodiversity Data and facilitating access to Biodiversity Data through public websites and APIs.

 I've always been passionate about programming, having written my first lines of code as a child.
 Since joining grad school (2008), I started coding to solve problems that I faced while doing research.
 I've worked as a full-stack web developer for the industry, coding everything from responsive newsletters, to one-page websites and custom Wordpress themes for e-commerces.
 In 2015 I received my Doctoral Degree in Zoology at the University of São Paulo, Brazil, where I specialized in Systematics of Leaf Beetles.
 I have been merging computer science and biology ever since.
 My favorite technologies to play with are Python, JavaScript, PHP, SQL and CSS.